 Senegal: Hefty penalty for a slight oversight on customs declaration

 The Custom authority considered that the submission of in-transit cargo manifest during their attendance onboard was not “furnishing of document on their first request” which was an infringement of local Custom Rules.
-Regardless whether it was a genuine mistake or not, hefty fine would be imposed.
-It was said that the cargo manifest has to be submitted together with the Custom declaration made by the local agent before the vessel’s arrival.
-The Customs also do not accept any subsequent sounding for determining the quantity of bunker onboard after the Custom Officer’s attendance.
-Hence, the declaration of bunker have to be exact and accurate.
+Regardless of whether it was a genuine mistake or not, a hefty fine would be imposed.
+It was said that the cargo manifest has to be submitted together with the Customs declaration made by the local agent before the vessel’s arrival.
+The Customs also do not accept any subsequent sounding for determining the quantity of bunker onboard after the Customs Officer’s attendance.
+Hence, the declaration of bunker has to be exact and accurate.
 The master should closely liaise with the local agent before the vessel’s arrival.

-Any infringements of the Custom Rules was considered as strict offence and fine would be imposed regardless whether the member and the master are innocent.
-Through negotiations with the Customs, the quantum of fine was eventually reduced.
+Any infringements of the Customs Rules were considered a strict offence, and a fine would be imposed regardless whether the member and the master are innocent.
+Through negotiations with Customs, the quantum of the fine was eventually reduced.
 However, it was still a very substantial amount of money in relation to the relatively minor mistakes committed.
-A promissory letter have to be issued confirming payment of the fine would be arranged and the vessel’s schedule has been delayed.
+A promissory letter has to be issued confirming payment of the fine would be arranged, and the vessel’s schedule has been delayed.

 Please also refers to our other circulars regarding the Custom Fine at Dakar: